vic-ma/howtodismantle.github.io/_posts/2022-12-15-How-to-make-the-SAP-system-fit-for-report-execution.md

 ## Setting up the DDIC structure

-At first please go to transaction SE11 and create a new DDIC structure wit name ZTAB1024 and one component as shown in the screenshot.
+At first please go to transaction SE11 and create a new DDIC structure with name ZTAB1024 and one component as shown in the screenshot.
 Save and activate the object.

 ![image](/assets/2022-12-15/010.png)